3rd Year of PPH programme between India and Japan- Starting December 20, 2021

 Ampa Cycles Private Limited vs. Jagmohan Ratra

 Assignment of a trademark is a process, whereby a person, “the assignor” transfers rights in the trademark or benefits to another person “the assignee”.
-Indian trademark law permits assignment of registered as well as unregistered trademarks, with or without the goodwill of the business concerned.
-The Hon’ble Delhi High Court delivered a noteworthy ruling in M/s Liberty Footwear Company vs. Liberty Innovative Outfits Limited, wherein it was held that non-registration of an assignment deed on account of delay on part of the Trade Marks Registry is not fatal to the assignment rights of an assignee.
+Indian trademark law permits assignment of registered as well as unregistered trademarks, with or without the goodwill of the business concerned1.
+The Hon’ble Delhi High Court delivered a noteworthy ruling in M/s Liberty Footwear Company vs. Liberty Innovative Outfits Limited2, wherein it was held that non-registration of an assignment deed on account of delay on part of the Trade Marks Registry is not fatal to the assignment rights of an assignee.

-The Division Bench of Hon’ble Delhi High Court in the recent case of Ampa Cycles Private Limited vs. Jagmohan Ratra has held that once a trade mark is relinquished by a party then he cannot claim any right therein.
+The Division Bench of Hon’ble Delhi High Court in the recent case of Ampa Cycles Private Limited vs. Jagmohan Ratra3 has held that once a trade mark is relinquished by a party then he cannot claim any right therein.

 - The first use of subject trademark AMPA in respect of bicycles and tricycles dates back to the year 1991 by the partnership firm, M/s Four Diamonds which was initially formed in 1983 by Jagmohan Ratra (hereinafter as “the Respondent/Plaintiff”) and Hari Dutt as its partners].
 On March 30, 1992, Ampa Bikes Private Limited (hereinafter as “ABPL”) was established with the Respondent/Plaintiff and the firm M/s Four Diamonds as its shareholders.